-Getting muscles "pumped up" is one of the goals many people have when working out in the gym.
+Getting muscles "pumped up" is one goal many people have when working out in the gym.
 Muscles begin to feel tight and swell, becoming fuller and larger.
 The pump is often accompanied by increased vascularity.
 In the movie Pumping Iron, Arnold Schwarzenegger compared the pump to an orgasm.

-Of course looks and feeling are important, but what interests me most are results.
+Of course, looks and feelings are important, but what interests me most are results.
 I wanted to know, does getting pumped help build muscle?

 The theory is that as a muscle becomes engorged with blood, the space between the skin and the muscle (the fascial layer) is stretched.
 That stretching then makes room for more muscle growth.